KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 TODO: gif with the room with mis-sized objects

 Clearly, we need to involve as many cues as possible to give a complete idea of scale.
-We need stereoscopic vision to go the full distance, and we shall why.
+We need stereoscopic vision to go the full distance, and we shall see why.

 ### Scale in Real Life

 Just as we saw in the 2D case, parallax plays a large role in stereoscopic vision -- only this time, the two separate view-points are your eyes!
 When you focus on a particular object, both pupils line up with the focusing point.
-This is called _vergeance_.
+This is called _vergence_.

 {% assign canvas-id = "scene-convergence" %}
-{% assign caption = "(Press to image animate) From left to right: A view from the top, of two eyes focusing on a resizing sphere.
+{% assign caption = "(Press image to animate) From left to right: A view from the top, of two eyes focusing on a resizing sphere.
 The two stereoscopic views of the left and right eyes respectively.
 The eyes must rotate inwards to maintain focus as an object gets closer." %}
 {% include canvas.html %}

 In effect, the amount your eyes rotate informs the brain how far away the object is.
 As soon as you know the distance to the object and how much area it takes up in your field of view, you can immediately tell its size!

 But wait a minute!
-Wait about the viewer's assumptions?
-Just as we saw with previous scale cues, there must be something assumed just as before.
+What about the viewer's assumptions?
+Just as we saw with previous scale cues, there must be something assumed here.

 * __Vergence__ - assumes distance between the eyes